There are many powerful catalysts in the market: Mind Medicine (MindMed) Inc. (MNMD) can be one of them - The Dwinnex

-Mind Medicine (MindMed) Inc. (NASDAQ: MNMD) closed the day trading at 3.10 up 8.01% from the previous closing price of $2.87.
-In other words, the price has increased by -$0.0200 from its previous closing price.
-On the day, 2860457 shares were traded.
-MNMD stock price reached its highest trading level at $2.9700 during the session, while it also had its lowest trading level at $2.8150.
+The closing price of Mind Medicine (MindMed) Inc. (NASDAQ: MNMD) was 2.80 for the day, down -1.41% from the previous closing price of $2.84.
+In other words, the price has decreased by -$0.0400 from its previous closing price.
+On the day, 537857 shares were traded.
+MNMD stock price reached its highest trading level at $2.8502 during the session, while it also had its lowest trading level at $2.7400.

 Top 5 Cheap Stocks to Own Right Now